nicholaswunz/turtle-fecundity/Data/metadata.md

 # Turtle phylogeny data
-Phylogenetic matrix of all seven sea tuertle species used for the analysis `data/phylo_cor_all.Rdata`.
+Phylogenetic co-variance matrix of all seven sea tuertle species used for the analysis `data/phylo_cor_all.Rdata`.